mike-lischke/antlr4-graps/README.md

     length: 1 } ]
 ```

-In this example I ran the node module from a local node session, hence the `require(".");` call.
-Usually you would do: `require("antlr4-graps");`.
-The module exports a central class (**AntlrLanguageSupport**), through which every call is routed.
+The module exports a central class (**AntlrLanguageSupport**), which provides all the main functionality.
 It takes care to load additional dependencies when you load a grammar (token vocabularies and imports) and it takes care not to load a grammar multiple times.
 Instead an internal reference counter is maintained.
 That also means that every call to `loadGrammar` must be paired with a call to `releaseGrammar` to avoid leaking grammar instances.
+Note that `loadGrammar` is also called implicitely if you call any of the information functions without having loaded the given grammar first.
+So, better do an explicit `loadGrammar` call to ensure memory is not held longer than necessary.

 The module uses the given file name mostly to identify a source context, not so much to get the source from that file.
-This happens only if you call `loadGrammar()` without the source parameter (also indirectly, e.g. `getDiagnostics()` calls `loadGrammar()` if the given grammar is not loaded yet).
+Only if you call `loadGrammar()` without the source parameter the file name is used to open that file and load its content.
 However, the file name is also used to resolve dependencies, by using its base path to locate the other grammar files (they all have to be in the same folder).

 In the node session above you can see how to call the available APIs and what their output is.
-The diagnostic report is run for 2 different scenarios, one with a syntax error (and partially dubious follow up errors) and one returning results from the semantic check when syntactically everything is correct (e.g. missing symbols).
+The diagnostic report is executed for 2 different scenarios, one with a syntax error (and partially dubious follow up errors) and one returning results from the semantic check when syntactically everything is correct (e.g. missing symbols).

 ## Symbol Kinds

-The module uses an enum to denote the kind of a symbol, which you can access via `AntlrLanguageSupport.SymbolKind`.
+The module uses an enum to denote the kind of a symbol (see `SymbolKind`).
 Use this to check what type of symbol has been returned by the symbol retrieval functions.
 Available kinds are:

 * LexerToken
 * VirtualLexerToken